If you’ve been on our website for more than 2.47 seconds, then you’ve probably already figured it out — we like SiteGround.

 In addition to the uber-reliable uptimes, wicked fast load times, and regular security updates, SiteGround also offer one especially valuable bonus to keep your website running smoothly.
 (A bonus for which most hosts will make you pay handsomely)

-It’s a feature known as CDN (or cloud distribution network) that will spread out your website files over 34 locations worldwide to guarantee the fastest load times possible… No matter where your audience is viewing your content.
+Another great feature included with each plan is a free CDN (or content delivery network) that will spread out your website files over 200 locations worldwide to guarantee the fastest load times possible… No matter where your audience is viewing your content.

 SiteGround offers a free Cloudfare CDN setup with every hosting package, saving you $20/month (or more).